ADGEfficiency/dsr-rl/practical/dqn/readme.md

 ` python main.py `

+If you want to clear the previous results from TensorBoard

+` rm -r results/ && mkdir results && python main.py `

 If you want to change the hyperparameters used in the experiment you can change the `config_dict` dictionary in `main.py`.

 If you want to view results of the experiment on Tensorboard you will run a Tensorboard server in a separate terminal session.